Semantic-E2VID: a Semantic-Enriched Paradigm for Event-to-Video Reconstruction: Related Work

 \section{Related Work}

 \textbf{Event-To-Video Reconstruction:} Event cameras capture scene dynamics by recording asynchronous brightness changes, offering advantages such as low latency, high dynamic range, and energy efficiency.
 One fundamental task in event-based vision is event-to-video (E2V) reconstruction, where the goal is to synthesize intensity frames from raw event streams. works \cite{rebecq2019events, scheerlinck2020fast, cadena2021spade, stoffregen2020reducing, ercan2024hypere2vid, weng2021event, ge2025eventmamba} have been done using either a recurrent-based, transformer-based, or Mamba-based network to learn event features over time for frame synthesis.
+More recent works \cite{liang2024e2vidiff, zhu2024temporal} leverage diffusion-based methods to tackle this problem; however, the time-consuming nature of diffusion models results in a heavy and inefficient forward process.
 Some \cite{liu2024seeing, zou2021learning} also explored HDR frame reconstruction.
 Despite these advancements, most existing E2V methods overlook semantic information such as object categories, texture, relationships, positions, etc, which are missing in the event modality yet important for video reconstruction. \cite{chen2024lase} leverages text description for semantic-aware E2V, but introduces text, as an extra input modality.
 Our proposed Semantic-E2VID is the first work that addresses this gap by distilling visual semantic knowledge from SAM to improve semantic learning in event modality and reconstruction quality.